 How long do homes take to sell in Redding?

-The average days on market in Redding is currently around 55 to 65 days.
+The average days on market in Redding is currently around 77 days, with a median of just 56 days — about three weeks faster than a year ago.
 Properly priced homes in popular areas like Enterprise, Palo Cedro, and West Redding can sell in 30 days or less.
-Overpriced listings or rural properties may sit for 90 days or more before receiving offers.
+Overpriced listings or rural properties may sit significantly longer before receiving offers.

 Are home prices in Redding going up or down?